 - revisions of laws to facilitate small and medium enterprises’ access to financing.

-The program on April 7th will be a discussion of this new relationship and explore the ways our members from SLD (and other cooperating entities) can contribute their knowledge and skills to CLDP.
-Those interested in additional information about CLDP in advance of our April 7th Program may consult the CLDP website at https://cldp.doc.gov.
+In this replay of International Senior Lawyers April 7 program, CLDP personnel discuss this new relationship and explore the ways SLD members (and other cooperating entities) can contribute their knowledge and skills to CLDP.
+Those interested in additional information about CLDP may consult the CLDP website at https://cldp.doc.gov.